 TCU baseball topped Texas A&M, 4-1, at the 2017 College World Series on Tuesday, June 20.

 TCU dropped the 2017 College World Series opener to Florida, 3-0, on Sunday, June 18.

 TCU vs. Central Connecticut State in Game 2 of the Fort Worth Regional.

-TCU defeated Baylor, 8-5, in its first game of the Phillips 66 Big 12 Tournament.
+TCU fell to Kansas 7-3 in its opening game of the Big 12 Tournament.

 Mosiello came to TCU after spending two seasons at Tennessee serving as the recruiting coordinator and hitting instructor.
 He has over 20 years of collegiate coaching experience and seven more years of experience as a minor league manager.

 "Bill is considered one of the best teachers of the game of baseball at any level," said Schlossnagle.
 "His experience throughout not only college baseball but as a manager of successful minor league teams will truly help elevate the development of our players.

 "He brings relentless energy every single day.
 I look forward to our offense developing that kind of identity."

 Since his arrival on campus, Mosiello has helped guide the team to four straight appearances in the College World Series.
 One of the most respected offensive minds in the game, the Frogs have flourished under Mosiello's guidance.
 The Horned Frogs have led the Big 12 in batting average in two of the last three seasons.
 Additionally, TCU has become one of the top base-running teams, ranking seventh nationally with 416 stolen bases over the last four campaigns.
 Twice the Frogs have surpassed the 100-stolen base mark.